anlin00007/OnTAD/README.md

 # OnTAD
-OnTAD is an Optimal Nested TAD caller for Hi-C data
+OnTAD is an Optimized Nested TAD caller for Hi-C data

 ##
 ## Getting Started